 5. Work with a professional

-Family therapy is always an option if you need a little more guidance on setting healthy boundaries.
+Family therapy is always an option if you need a little more guidance to establish boundaries.
 In a session with your parents, you can listen to their feelings and have them recognize your own with the help of a counselor.

+Assessing parent child relationship, even in the past can help in getting to the bottom of the problem.
 The counselor may get to the root of your parent’s behavior, which most often comes from how they were treated as a child.
-Your grandparents can greatly influence how your own life goes, even if it doesn’t seem like it.
+They can find out unhealthy patterns in the past, such as the possibility that your grandparents may greatly influence how your own life goes, even if it doesn’t seem like it.

 Individual therapy can also be helpful for those who want to understand how their enmeshed family has affected them and how they can work to address those areas.
-An affordable and convenient option to find a suitable therapist is Online-Therapy where you can speak with a therapist from the comfort of your own home.
+An affordable and convenient option is through online therapy.

 6. Give yourself and your parents time